-We recognise the value of parents and carers knowledge of their children and will seek to use that information in planning support for pupils.
-Parents and carers are encouraged to be fully involved with their child's educational provision, so that a collaborative problem-solving approach can be implemented.
+We recognise the value of parents/carers knowledge of their children and will seek to use that information in planning support for all pupils.
+Parents/carers are encouraged to be fully involved with their child's educational provision, so that a collaborative problem-solving approach can be implemented.

-The SENCo or class teacher will contact parents to discuss referrals to outside agencies, such as the Learning Support Team, Speech and Language Therapy, the Behaviour Support Team, Educational Psychology etc. Parental permission is always sought before any referral is made.
+The SENCo or class teacher will contact parents to discuss referrals to outside agencies, such as the Learning Support Team, Speech and Language Therapy, the Behaviour Support Team, Educational Psychology etc. Parental permission is always sought before any referral linked to an area of need is made.